 Job Interviews: Scheduling a job interview during another clinical experience will not be approved.
-Job interviews must be scheduled during the student's off-hours (i.e. during the vacation weeks or in the evening after clinic has finished).
+Job interviews must be scheduled during the student's off-hours.

 Jury Duty

 Students summoned to jury duty must notify the Course Director for a didactic course or the Director of Clinical Education and the Preceptor for a clinical rotation overlapping their summons for jury duty.
 The student will contact the appropriate court to determine if they have been called for appearance.